Avoid the Car Rental Stress - 10 Tips To Keep You In The Driving Seat!

-Open the book and check that you have a functional spare tire.
+Open the boot and check that you have a functional spare tyre.

 Check that you have access to the car owner’s operating manual, often required if you have forgotten to ask the car rental desk agent what fuel type that the car requires.

-At this point it is also what about checking that the previous occupants have removed all their personal items.
-There are many stories on the Internet, not sure of all our true, where items left include money, prostatic limbs and even firearms!
+At this point it is also about checking that the previous occupants have removed all their personal items.
+There are many stories on the Internet, (not sure of all our true!), where items left include money, prostatic limbs and even firearms!